fjsnow/aoc-2024/README.md

 Each solution is found at `days/<day>/solve.py`.

 Running with no arguments will solve the example given within the problem.
-You can paste your solution into a file named `input`, then run `solve.py` with the `-r` flag to run it against a real input.
+You can paste your solution into a file named `input`, then run `solve.py` to compute your solutions.

+The template (`days/template/solve.py`) requires the flag `-r` to read from `input`, otherwise it will read from the `input` variable within the file.

 I use @scarvalhojr's [aoc-cli](https://github.com/scarvalhojr/aoc-cli) tool to download inputs and submit solutions.